Macy’s swings to loss in second quarter but tops estimates

-NEW YORK (AP) — Macy’s Inc. (M) on Wednesday reported a fiscal second-quarter loss of $431 million, after reporting a profit in the same period a year earlier.
+NEW YORK (AP) — Macy’s Inc. on Wednesday reported a fiscal second-quarter loss of $431 million, after reporting a profit in the same period a year earlier.

 The New York-based company said it had a loss of $1.39 per share.
 Losses, adjusted for one-time gains and costs, were 81 cents per share.